USS Oklahoma City (CL-91): Vietnam

 In early 1964, Oklahoma City began refresher training in Southern California waters to prepare for a lengthy deployment, then departed for Yokosuka where she arrived on 7 July, to assume her duties again as 7th Fleet flagship.
 Shortly thereafter, North Vietnamese gunboats attacked a US destroyer in the Tonkin Gulf and Oklahoma City quickly began a 25-day alert in the Gulf.
-Training exercises and operational visits to various ports in the Far East followed, then in June 1965, she began gunfire support missions off Vietnam.
+Training exercises and operational visits to various ports in the Far East followed, then in June 1965, she began gunfire support missions off South Vietnam.
 When the level of hostilities increased, she began to spend more and more time in the South China Sea and eventually participated in operations "Piranha", "Double Eagle", "Deckhouse IV", and "Hastings II."
 After serving as 7th Fleet flagship for two and one-half years, Oklahoma City returned to San Francisco Bay Naval Shipyard on 15 December 1966, for an overhaul.

 Following her yard period, she began refresher training in the Southern California operating area in July 1967, and continued those exercises and intermittent calls to West Coast ports until she deployed again to the Western Pacific (WestPac) 7 November 1968.
 She arrived at Yokosuka 20 December, and into August 1969, was again contributing to the strength of the 7th Fleet.
 The ship provided naval gunfire support for troops in South Vietnam, gunfire operations against coastal targets in North Vietnam and anti-aircraft operations in North Vietnam.
 In April 1969, Oklahoma City was sent to the Sea of Japan with three carrier groups after North Korea shot down an EC-121 spy plane.

 As of 1 July 1969, Oklahoma City was under the administrative control of Commander Cruiser-Destroyer Force, US Pacific Fleet and Commander Cruiser-Destroyer Flotilla Nine.
 Both Commanders had their headquarters in San Diego, California.
 Oklahoma City was flagship and under the operational control of Commander Seventh Fleet.
 Also, while in the Western Pacific, Oklahoma City reported to Commander Cruiser-Destroyer Group Seventh Fleet for administrative purposes.
 As Flagship for Commander Seventh Fleet, Oklahoma City was designated flagship Group TG 70.1 with the Commanding Officer as Commander of the Group.
 Oklahoma City also served as a unit of TG 70.8.9 while providing gunfire support off the coast of Vietnam.
 The ship was homeported in Yokosuka, Japan, at the time.